- This event has passed.

 Students Can LEAD: Building Executive Function Skills for Learning

 Tuesday, March 19, 2019 @ 4:00 pm - 5:00 pm EDT

 Presented by Dr. Mary Ann Wolf, Director of Digital Learning Programs, Friday Institute for Educational Innovation; Lauren Acree, Personalized Learning and Policy Lead, Friday Institute for Educational Innovation; and Alex Dreier, Instructional Design Lead, Friday Institute for Educational Innovation

 Sponsored by The Friday Institute for Educational Innovation

 Get a CE Certificate for this edWebinar Learn more

 Executive function skills are what we use in order to get things done.
 Often referred to as the brain’s “air traffic controller,” they allow us to set a goal, create a plan, stay focused, and make adjustments until we’ve reached the goal.
 Not surprisingly, these skills are critical to the success of our students.
-In this edWebinar, you will deepen your understanding of executive function skills and how you can help your students learn and apply them to meet their goals.
-You will learn how these skills are taught differently based upon the age of the student, and you will see how these differences have manifested themselves in elementary and secondary classrooms.
+In this edWebinar, deepen your understanding of executive function skills and how you can help your students learn and apply them to meet their goals.
+Learn how these skills are taught differently based upon the age of the student, and see how these differences have manifested themselves in elementary and secondary classrooms.

-This edWebinar will be of interest to K-12 teachers, school and district leaders, and coaches.
-There will be time to get your questions answered at the end of the presentation.
+This recorded edWebinar will be of interest to K-12 teachers, school and district leaders, and coaches.

 About the Presenters